Marina High School (Huntington Beach, California): Athletics

 Marina's athletic teams are known as the Vikings and their school colors are Navy Blue, Columbia Blue, and Gold.
-They compete in the Big 4 League of the Golden West Conference California Interscholastic Federation's (CIF) Southern Section.
+The compete in the sunset league.
 Marina has no on-campus stadium and plays most of its football home games at nearby Westminster High School.
+Marina High is currently building a stadium for their on-campus games.
+Marina high had more than 30 CIF titles overall.

 In 2000, Marina's varsity field hockey team played an undefeated season of 13–0 and took both the Sunset League Championship as well as the CIF Championship.

 In 2007, Marina Boys Basketball broke the National record for 3-point shots made in a season, making 437 three-pointers.

 In 2016, Marina's PoleVaulter Jett Gordon Won the CIF California State Meet and broke the CIF Division II record at 17'2".

 In 2021, Marina’s track and field star Elliot Elliott won the CIF California State Meet.
 She broke a record for longest distance run without water.

+In 2024, Marina Boys Basketball won CIF championships against Long Beach Poly.

+In 2025, Marina’s Girls Wrestling were league champions.
+Notable member is Aubree Gutierrez.
+Marina’s Softball team won Championships after defeating Westlake in the same year.